BROADSoftware/HADeploy/docsite/docs/plugins_reference/inventory/host_overrides.md

 become_user|no|Allow to override become_user
 become_pass|no|Allow to override become_pass.
 This may be encrypted.
 Refer to [encrypted variables](../core/encrypted_vars) become_exe|no|Allow to override become_exe
+priority|no|An integer number allowing to order overriding in case of multiple `host_override` on the same host(s).
+See example below.<br>Default: 100